jcolinhill/pyilc/README.md

 freq_map_files_s2: [...]
 ```
 where freq_map_files_s1 and freq_map_files_s2 are both lists with the same format as freq_map_files but with filenames that point to the appropriate split maps.
 Note that freq_map_files should still be included, as the weights will still be applied to the maps in freq_map_files.
 Also note that the covariance / inverse covariance and ILC map filenames will all be modified to include the term '_crossILC'.

+# Acknowledgments

+People we should thank?
+Maybe Kristen, did she make some edits to pyilc?
+Also maybe mathieu remazailles for sending you the needlet filters for the planck y map?
+Maybe Will, I have chatted a bit with him? anyone else?